mimvoid/neocities-site/src/content/fonts/collections/comic/index.md

 {{% license "ofl" %}}

-Many of [Sara Linsley](https://sara.pizza)'s have a lovely cute and soft feeling to them, great for lighthearted comics!
+Many of [Sara Linsley](https://sara.pizza)'s comic fonts have a lovely, cute, and soft feeling, great for lighthearted comics!

 Check out the fonts' homepages for a better preview, the presentation is wonderful!